How to clear cache in Windows 10 (step by step)

 Open Storage settings in Windows 10

-5. Under Local Disk (C:), you click on Temporary files.
+5. Click on Temporary files.

 Storage settings in Windows 10